Startups - Mistakes & Big Decisions

 "It's a very thin dividing line between success and failure.
 I have come very close to the wrong side of that line and just managed to stay the right side of the line." — Richard Branson

-As every founder has a different idea, it is hard to find one solution on how to ensure that your startup will continue to grow; but there are some very common pitfalls that you can avoid:
+As every founder has a different idea, it is hard to find one solution to ensure that your startup will continue to grow; but there are some common pitfalls that you can avoid.

 "Stay self-funded as long as possible." – Garrett Camp

 Each individual has a unique skill set, so it is no surprise that not many startups succeed with one founder.
 Having more than one co-founder in a startup brings a broader skillset to the table.
 You may compensate for your co-founder's weaknesses and vice versa.
 Perhaps you are comfortable bearing the responsibility of everything related to financing and managing costs but lack creative skills to manage marketing activities which the co-founder is great at doing.
 The moral support and the diverse talents of two or more people will help overcome the undeniable obstacles that startups face.